ystael/chicago-ug-math-bib/intermediate/linear-algebra.md

 #### Beezer, *A First Course in Linear Algebra*

 This textbook is intended for medium level undergraduates as an introduction to topics found in a typical first course in linear algebra.
-It is freely available online and is open source, although physical copies can be purchased relatively cheaply.
+It is freely available online and is open-source, although physical copies can be purchased relatively cheaply.
 The author also has made Sage code accompanying the course available.